History of the District of Columbia Fire and Emergency Medical Services Department: Equipment failures

-A new report in January 2002 revealed that Few had ordered no new firefighting or emergency services vehicles in the past 18 months, and that the city's fleet was quickly approaching decrepitude.
-A third of all pumper trucks were out of service due to ill-repair and age, and the city was patching up 15-year-old vehicles (which were due to have been scrapped four years ago) to fight fires.
-Not a single pumper could be held in reserve to fight major fires due to the lack of vehicles.
+A report in January 2002 revealed that Few had ordered no new firefighting or emergency services vehicles in the past 18 months, and that much of the city's fleet was decrepit.
+One-third of its pumper trucks were out of service due to ill-repair and age, so the city was patching up 15-year-old vehicles that had been slated for scrapping four years earlier.
+The city, which was required to have 18 reserve pumpers, had 13 in 2000 and 11 in 2002—none of which could be held in reserve for major fires.
 In one case, the city pressed a fire academy training vehicle into service because it ran out of pumpers.
-(Reserve pumpers had fallen to 11 in 2002 from 13 in July 2000, five fewer than required.)
-The department was also short three of the eight ladder trucks required for reserves.
-Few blamed city officials for not releasing $1.8 million to buy six new pumpers, even though he spent $32,000 to purchase a new command vehicle and an undisclosed sum to buy himself and other commanders 14 new cars.
+The department was also short three of the eight reserve ladder trucks.
+The chief blamed city officials for not releasing $1.8 million to buy six pumpers, even though he spent $32,000 to purchase a command vehicle and an undisclosed sum to buy 14 cars for himself and other commanders.
 The report also showed that fire truck drivers were inadequately trained and poorly supervised, and were having too many accidents.
-Because of the lack of reserve vehicles, drivers also continued to operate vehicles even though they should have turned them in for repair.
-This worsened the repair issues when the vehicle finally failed.
+Because of the lack of reserve vehicles, drivers continued to operate vehicles that should have been turned in for repair, which worsened the repair problems when the vehicle finally failed.
 Although Few ordered the six pumpers by June 2002, there were still too few trucks in reserve.

 Hiring and promotion scandals

 In November 2001, the D.C.
-Office of Campaign Finance and the D.C. government's Office of the Inspector General began investigating Few for failing to disclose his relationship with a consultant the department had hired.
-Carl Holmes was hired by Few and Assistant Chief Gary Garland on a part-time basis at $1,800 a day some time in late 2000 or early 2011.
-Few had worked for Holmes in his previous job, and Few did not reveal his friendship with him as required by law.
+Office of Campaign Finance and the D.C. government's Office of the Inspector General began investigating Few for failing to disclose his relationship with a consultant that he and Assistant Chief Gary Garland had hired.
+Few had worked for the consultant, Carl Holmes, at his previous job.
+In late 2000 or early 2001, Few hired Holmes in a no-bid contract that paid $1,800 a day, and did not reveal their friendship as required by law.
 The following month, investigators discovered that Few had awarded two more no-bid contracts to Holmes.

 In March 2002, Mayor Anthony A. Williams announced an investigation into two assistant chiefs and a deputy chief who also may have been improperly hired by Few.
 Williams said Assistant Chief Marcus Anderson, Assistant Chief Gary Garland, and Deputy Chief Bruce Cowan falsified their résumés by claiming high-level jobs they did not hold and listing certification and educational credentials they never earned.
 Few had initially raised department morale in August 2000 by reversing a number of transfers ordered by former interim Fire Chief Kenneth B. Ellerbe (and viewed as punitive by the rank and file).
 But the hiring of Anderson, Garland, and Cowan deeply undercut morale again.
 "The people [Few] promoted were not the kind of guys that got things done," one battalion chief said.
 "I think the odds of an insider getting things done ... are probably better".